jncox/technologybootcamp/lab_deploy_workloads/lab_deploy_workloads.rst

 #.
 Select that disk and continue with the normal install process.

 #.
-After the installation completes, the Windows install ISO can be unmounted and the additional CD-ROM used for the drivers can be removed from the VM.
+After the installation completes, if desired, the Windows install and the VirtIO ISOs can be unmounted from within Windows, and the CD-ROMs can be removed from the VM by selecting the VM in the table, clicking **Update** from the list of action links, and removing the CD-ROM disks (VM must be powered off).

    .. note::